 Overview: A Local Plan Revision may be submitted by opening an approved Local Plan for revision and editing the approved Local Plan.
-It may be submitted to the CCCS Perkins Plan Manager any time during the fiscal year, but revisions must be submitted prior to May 1st.
+It may be submitted to the CCCS Perkins Plan Manager any time during the fiscal year, but revisions must be submitted prior to April 1st.
+In addition to the variance instances noted below, any time activities not initially included in the Local Plan are anticipated, a revision is required.
+Revisions to the Perkins Local Plan should be submitted and approved prior to obligating any grant funds.
 It is important that the Local Plan be reconciled to actual costs on a regular basis.
 This will better allow full use of all the annual allocation.
 It will also help prevent a Local Plan variance report.
 A variance report is triggered if the recipient: